tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 W> If you find yourself completely stuck, it is sometimes just more straightforward to delete the database and recreate everything from scratch, rather than trying to work out where the issue is coming from.

 ### Category Page Workflow
 Now we need to figure out how to create a page for individual categories.
 This will allow us to then be able to see the pages associated with a category.
-To implement the category pages such that they can be accessed via `/rango/category/<category-name-slug>/`, we need to undertake the following steps.
+To implement the category pages so that they can be accessed using the URL pattern `/rango/category/<category-name-slug>/`, we need to undertake the following steps.

 1. Import the `Page` model into `rango/views.py`.
 2. Create a new view in `rango/views.py` called `show_category()`.
 The `show_category()` view will take an additional parameter, `category_name_slug`, which will store the encoded category name.
-	- We will need helper functions to encode and decode the `category_name_slug`.
+	- We will need helper functions to encode and decode `category_name_slug`.
 3. Create a new template, `templates/rango/category.html`.
 4. Update Rango's `urlpatterns` to map the new `category` view to a URL pattern in `rango/urls.py`.